conveyal/scenario-editor/docs/analysis/index.md

 ### Starting a regional analysis

-The analysis interface also allows starting Regional Analyses, which involves repeating an accessibility calculation for every location in a regular grid.
+The analysis interface also allows starting a *regional analysis*, which involves repeating an accessibility calculation for every location in a regular grid.
 To start a regional analysis, first set the appropriate parameters using the controls in this view, and confirm that the isochrones and accessibility plots are as expected.

 You can also choose geographic bounds for your regional analysis in the Advanced settings.
 By default, the entire region is analyzed, but for efficiency it is also possible to analyze a smaller area.
 You can set the bounds of the analysis by dragging the pins on the map, or by selecting an existing regional analysis and using the same bounds.
 If you plan to compare two regional analyses, make sure they have the same bounds.